voipbin/monorepo/scripts/database_scripts/README.md

 * normal: The call has ended after answer.
 * failed: The call attempt(signal) was not reached to the phone network.
 * busy: The destination is on the line with another caller.
-* cancelled: The call was cancelled by the originator before it was answered.
+* cancel: The call was cancelled by the originator before it was answered.
-* timeout: The call timed out before it was answered.
+* timeout: The call reached max call duration after it was answered.
 This timeout is fired by our time out.(outgoing call)
-* noanswer: The destination didn't answer until destination's timeout.
+* unanswer: The destination didn't answer until destination's timeout.
 ```